civican/legisinfo/44-1/bills/C-19/bill_text.md

   **(1)** Paragraph 188.1(5)(c) of the Act is replaced by the following:

-    **a qualifying disbursement.**
+    a qualifying disbursement.

   **(2)** Subsection 188.1(12) of the Act is replaced by the following:

-    **(12)** If a registered charity has in a taxation year received a gift of property (other than a designated gift) from another registered charity with which it does not deal at arm's length and it has expended, before the end of the next taxation year — in addition to its disbursement quota for each of those taxation years — an amount that is less than the fair market value of the property on charitable activities carried on by it or by way of gifts made **by it that are qualifying disbursements** to qualified donees **or grantee organizations**, with which it deals at arm's length, the registered charity is liable to a penalty under this Act for that subsequent taxation year equal to 110% of the difference between the fair market value of the property and the additional amount expended.
+    **(12)** If a registered charity has in a taxation year received a gift of property (other than a designated gift) from another registered charity with which it does not deal at arm's length and it has expended, before the end of the next taxation year — in addition to its disbursement quota for each of those taxation years — an amount that is less than the fair market value of the property on charitable activities carried on by it or by way of gifts made by it that are qualifying disbursements to qualified donees or grantee organizations, with which it deals at arm's length, the registered charity is liable to a penalty under this Act for that subsequent taxation year equal to 110% of the difference between the fair market value of the property and the additional amount expended.

 ### Section 24